KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 that makes unfoldability possible
 without participating in the act.

-Within this non-dual possibility,
+Under this trans-structural allowance,
-both centropic and entropic vectors may arise —
+both centropic and entropic vectors
+become possible —
-yet **only coherence returns**.
+yet only coherence can orient
+toward saturation beyond the lattice.

 Zenon is the **ground of allowance**,
 never the source of distortion.